Ethiopias Rebels Announce Retreat To Tigray - UrduPoint

 Ethiopia's Rebels Announce Retreat To Tigray

-"We decided to withdraw from these areas to Tigray.
-We want to open the door to humanitarian aid," Getachew Reda, spokesman for the Tigray People's Liberation Front (TPLF), told AFP.

-The decision was made a few weeks ago, Getachew said, later tweeting: "We have just completed the withdrawal of our forces from both #Amhara&#Afar regions."
-The move marks a major reversal by the rebels, who previously dismissed the government's insistence on their withdrawal from Afar and Amhara for talks to begin as "an absolute non-starter".
+The battlefield has been shifting since late October, with both sides declaring major territorial advances, and the rebels at one point claiming to be only 200 kilometres (125 miles) by road from the capital Addis Ababa.

+But since Prime Minister Abiy Ahmed -- the 2019 Nobel Peace prize winner -- headed to the front last month, according to state media, the government has claimed to have retaken a string of key towns.

-But Prime Minister Abiy Ahmed's spokeswoman Billene Seyoum said Monday's rebel announcement was a cover-up for military setbacks.
+Abiy's spokeswoman Billene Seyoum dismissed Monday's rebel announcement as a cover-up for military setbacks.

 "The TPLF have sustained great losses over the past weeks and hence are claiming 'strategic retreat' to make up for defeat," she told AFP.

 "There are still pockets in the Amhara region in which they remain as well as other fronts they are attempting to open the conflict."
-The war between pro-Abiy forces and the TPLF has triggered a severe humanitarian crisis and last week the UN's top rights body ordered an international probe into alleged abuses.

-Since late October, the two sides have each declared major territorial advances, with the TPLF at one point claiming to be around 200 kilometres (125 miles) from the capital Addis Ababa by road.

-Abiy, the 2019 Nobel Peace prize winner, headed to the front last month, according to state media, and the government has since claimed to have retaken several key towns.
+The fighting in Africa's second most populous nation has displaced over two million people while more than nine million are in need of food aid, according to UN estimates.

+There have been reports of massacres, mass rapes and other atrocities by all sides, and the UN Human Rights Council last week ordered a probe into a wide range of alleged abuses, a move condemned by Addis Ababa.

 Communications have been cut in the conflict zone and access for journalists is restricted, making it difficult to verify battlefield claims.

+- 'Welcome opportunity' - In the face of the escalating fighting and fears of a rebel march on the capital, alarmed foreign governments last month urged their citizens to leave as soon as possible.

-- Appeal to UN - The fighting has sparked alarm among the international community, as diplomatic efforts led by the African Union to broker a ceasefire failed to yield any visible breakthrough.
+Despite a flurry of diplomatic efforts led by the African Union to broker a ceasefire, there have been no visible signs of a breakthrough.

-Getachew said TPLF leader Debretsion Gebremichael had written to UN Secretary-General Antonio Guterres to inform him about the decision, with the Security Council expected to hold a closed-door meeting about Ethiopia later Monday.
+The UN Security Council was due to hold a closed-door meeting on Ethiopia later Monday.

 Ireland's UN envoy Geraldine Byrne Nason, who called the meeting, told reporters the TPLF pullout offered "a welcome opportunity to hopefully create political space for dialogue".